-For example, our group of engineers in the design, controls, and automation group have an outstanding reputation for towing the practical joke line extremely well.
+For example, our group of engineers in the advanced automation group have an outstanding reputation for towing the practical joke line extremely well.
 Never going too far, but absolutely pushing it far enough.
 There was the filling of the COO’s exercise ball with water; listing a questionable item for sale on Craig’s list and putting another’s cell phone number on the advert; filling a manager’s cube with packing peanuts… I seriously could go on, but you get my point.
 Luckily (?) for EWI, the skills learned in this group port well into the other technology areas within EWI (i.e. designing equipment for a laser process creates some pretty great skills in an engineer).
 So the extremely talented DC&A alumni (they’re actually amazing at what they do) are spread throughout the building now.
 Accordingly, there continues to be a proliferation of practical jokes that play out by them and others.

 For better or worse, I have been on the receiving end of a few solid ones.
 Clearly I’m an easy target… I own a scooter.